nolanlawson/blob-util/README.md

 `blob-util` is a [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob?redirectlocale=en-US&redirectslug=DOM%2FBlob) library for busy people.

-It offers a tiny (~3.5KB min+gz) set of cross-browser utilities for translating Blobs to and from different formats:
+It offers a small set of cross-browser utilities for translating Blobs to and from different formats:

 * `<img/>` tags
 * base 64 strings